mapbox/ecs-conex/readme.md

 In this example, we assume:
 - that a ecs-conex stack has already been created in `us-east-1` called `ecs-conex-production`,
-- a new Github repository called `my-github-repo` is already created, and
+- a new Github repository called `my-github-repo` is already created,
+- you have generated a personal GitHub access token `abcdefghi` with `admin:repo_hook` and `repo` scopes,
 - awscli is installed and properly configured

 ```sh